A practical framework for analyzing high-dimensional QKD setups

-\textbf{Demonstration and Results.---} We illustrate our method for a high-dimensional temporal entanglement setup, analyzed earlier in Ref. \cite{BKPH_2023} (Protocol 1), where a source prepares a $d$-dimensional state $\ket{\Psi_1} = \ket{\text{DD}}\otimes \frac{1}{\sqrt{d}}\sum_{k=0}^{d-1}\ket{kk}$ and Alice and Bob either measure the Time-of-Arrival (ToA), denoted as $\textrm{TT}$, or the temporal superposition of (not necessarily) neighboring time-bins (TSUP), denoted as $\textrm{SS}$.
-We obtain the following relations between the coincidence-click elements and density matrix elements, $\textrm{TT}(i,j) = \bra{i,j|\rho}\ket{i,j}$ and
+\textbf{Demonstration and Results.---} Our method works generally and independently of the physical platform, requiring only partial information about the density matrix.
+The only task is selecting suitable operators for the dual, which can be aided by entanglement witness theory \cite{Huber_2014, Friis_2018}.
+For illustration purposes, we demonstrate our method for a typical high-dimensional temporal entanglement setup, analyzed earlier in Ref. \cite{BKPH_2023} (Protocol 1), where a source prepares a $d$-dimensional state $\ket{\Psi_1} = \ket{\text{DD}}\otimes \frac{1}{\sqrt{d}}\sum_{k=0}^{d-1}\ket{kk}$ and Alice and Bob either measure the Time-of-Arrival (ToA), denoted as $\textrm{TT}$, or the temporal superposition of (not necessarily) neighboring time bins (TSUP), denoted as $\textrm{SS}$.
+We obtain the following relations between the coincidence-click elements and density matrix elements, $\textrm{TT}(i,j) = \bra{i,j|\rho_T}\ket{i,j}$ and

-where $D(i,j,\phi^A, \phi^B) $ is a quantity derived from generalized $x$- and $y$-measurements, as elaborated on in Appendix \ref{APDX:ApplHDP}.
-This means by performing $x$, $y$, and $z$ measurements, we have access to all diagonal elements and the real parts of certain off-diagonal elements.
+where $D(i,j,\phi^A, \phi^B) $ is a quantity derived from generalized $x$- and $y$-measurements, as elaborated on in Appendix \ref{APDX:ApplHDP}, and $\rho_T$ is the temporal part of the density matrix in analyzed setup.
+This means by performing $x$, $y$, and $z$ measurements, we can access all diagonal elements and the real parts of certain off-diagonal elements.
 This can now be used to bound additional off-diagonal density matrix elements with the matrix completion technique mentioned earlier (see also Appendix \ref{APDX:MatrCompl}).